syncfusion-content/blazor-docs/blazor/mention/customization.md

 ## Show or hide mention character

-You can show the mention character as the prefix of the selected item in mention component using `ShowMentionChar` property.
-The default value of `ShowMentionChar` is `false`.
+You can show the mention character as the prefix of the selected item in the Mention component by using the `ShowMentionChar` property.
+By default, the `ShowMentionChar` property is set to `false`, which means that the mention character will not be displayed as part of the selected mention item.

 {% highlight razor %}